-Built for founder-led service firms making their first 1–5 remote hires.Inspect the brief
+Built for service firms whose founders are making their first 1–5 remote hires.Inspect the brief

 Frosted tabletop map of the Americas with blue connection pins and a silver watch

-Time-zone alignment visual for collaboration across the Americas.
+Time zone alignment visual for collaboration across the Americas.

 Evidence made inspectable Tradeoffs named plainly Next action stays clear